KangOl/vim-pudb/README.rst

 Known problems
 ==============

-- Currently, the list of breakpoints is not reloaded automatically.
-Signs are only updated when a python buffer is first read, or when one of the above commands is called.
 - There may be room for speed optimisations.
 - There is currently no way to specify which breakpoint file to use.